DevMountain/simulation-music/README.md

 * User is able to remove a song from playlist and playlist is updated in header and component
 * User can check out
   * Should add the songs in the playlist to an order on the past orders page
-  * Should clear the playlist
+  * Should clear the Playlist View
 * User should be redirected to the All Songs view on checkout

 ## All Playlists View